TedHusted/awake/awake.md/awake.md

 Last night, our lead algorithm developer, Brent Geller survived a one-car collision on El Camino Real.
 The cause of the collision is under investigation.
 I know that all of our hopes and thoughts are with Brent and his family during this difficult time.
-I’m in the office today if anyone would like to meet with me directly.
+I’m in the office this morning if anyone would like to meet with me directly.

 Before the flood of sympathy responses could wash in, Elena emails the CTO.